2023 Solar Incentives Guide for Seven Hills, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Solar incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the state of Ohio and some by your utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives encourage people to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+The incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are given by the federal government, some by the Ohio government and some by your utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
-Generally, there is a small threshold of energy production to meet before your solar system qualifies for SRECs or other performance-based incentives.
-These kinds of incentives are typically handled by your state government.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
+Typically, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or other performance-based incentives.
+SRECs and similar incentives are normally handled by your state government.

 Federal Solar Incentives

-To better understand how the ITC could apply to you, reach out to your local Seven Hills solar panel installer and ask for more information.
+Have questions about how the ITC applies to your specific situation?
+Get in touch with your local Seven Hills solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Seven Hills solar installation expert.
+The easiest way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Seven Hills solar panel company directly.

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
-Tax credits, rebates and more can be offered at a more local level.
-Certain incentives are ongoing, while others might only be available for a limited time.
-Incentives might be provided by the Ohio government, or by your county or municipality.
+Rebates, tax credits and more might be available at a more local level.
+Some incentives are ongoing, while others are only available for a limited time.
+They may be provided by your county or municipality, or by the Ohio government.

 Next Steps for Installing Solar in Seven Hills